 - changing the diaper often

-- cleaning the skin gently and keeping it dry
+- cleaning the skin gently with mild soap and water and keeping it dry

 - avoiding products that may irritate the skin or cause pain (such as alcohol-containing wipes)

 With an effective treatment, your child's diaper rash should clear up after several days.
-If it doesn't, or if your child has a fever or worsening symptoms, seek medical attention as soon as possible.
+If it doesn't, or if your child has a fever or worsening symptoms (e.g., blistering, becoming inconsolable, or appearing lethargic), seek medical attention as soon as possible.

 The following tips can be used to help prevent or reduce the chances of a diaper rash: